f-bn/unattended-configs/README.md

 }
 ```

-Once done, simply boot the USB key on a device and when selecting the ISO in the Ventoy menu, you will have 2 options:
+Once done, simply boot the USB key on a device, then select the ISO in the Ventoy menu, you will have 2 options:
 * Boot without an installation template
 * Boot with `/autoinstall/**/**` template depending on the selected ISO